 6. Accommodation on our tours

-Accommodation ranges from luxury hotel, guesthouses to camping and home stay.
-All accommodation is on same sex twin-sharing (couples double-room).
+Accommodation ranges from a luxury hotel, guesthouses to camping and homestay.
+All accommodation is on same-sex twin-sharing (couples double-room).
 Sometimes there might a single occupancy in a double room.

 7. Single Rooms are provided on Supplement costs.